senseexcel/senseexcel-reporting/install.md

 ### LINK PROXIES
-This step is performed last to ensure that the link between the Central proxy and newly created Virtual proxy will work properly.
+This step is performed last to ensure that the link between the Central Proxy and the newly created ser Virtual proxy will work properly.

 QMC > Proxies > Virual Proxies, Central (Default)  > Associate Items > Virtual Proxies > SER > +Add > Link Existing > ser

 ![Virtual Proxy](https://github.com/senseexcel/senseexcel-reporting/blob/master/docs/Virtual-Proxy-2.PNG)

-## ADD SECURITY RULES
+## 9. ADD SECURITY RULES

 These security rules are defined to allow the Sense Excel processes to interact properly with the Qlik Sense engine.
 All parameters are CASE SENSITIVE.